Fixed Dental Bridges

 What Are the Benefits of Bridges?

 In Tijuana dentists have a lot of experience with these treatments.
-Like many A bridge may be recommended if you’re missing one or more teeth.
 Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a bad bite.
 The imbalance caused by missing teeth can also lead to gum disease and “TMJ”.
 A dental bridge in Mexico will improve your ability to chew and speak as well as your smile.
-In a recent study published in the Journal of the American Dental Association, dental bridges were shown to dramatically reduce the risk of losing teeth that are adjacent to a missing tooth.
-In addition, dental bridges can help keep your jaw and face from changing shape, as they tend to do when a person has missing teeth.
+In addition, dental bridges can help keep your jaw and face from changing shape, as they tend to do when a person has missing teeth in the middle.

 What Types of Bridges do Tijuana dentists offer?